The Khan and the Emperor

 Introduction to the History of Central Eurasia 1

-I had the opportunity to teach a course of my own design at the University of Chicago.
 In conjunction with the goals of the Committee on Central Eurasian Studies and a perceived need for general courses on the history of Central Eurasia, I designed this course as a survey of the history and methods of studying Central Eurasia.
 This course was the first of a two-quarter sequence, surveying the history of Central Eurasia from pre-history to the Russian expansion.
 The second course of the sequence, Introduction to the History of Central Eurasia 2, surveyed the period from the Russian expansion into Central Eurasia up to the present and was designed and taught by a colleague in the Department of History.